-- Performing a scheduled audit of branches/ departments/ divisions, products, processes, systems, procedures and controls in conformity with the annual audit plan agreed with and approved by the Board Audit and Compliance Committee.
-This includes: - o Independent risk assessments of risk and control elements applicable to the area under review. - Assist the Bank in maintaining effective controls by evaluating their effectiveness and efficiency and by promoting continuous improvement. - Assess and make appropriate recommendations for improving governance process. - Performing independent assessments of the quality of the Bank's various credit portfolios.
-A Credit Review team within Internal Audit function was established during 2012 to perform this. - Providing consulting services to the Bank's Executive Management and businesses such as special reviews of new projects, systems/ applications, outsourced facilities, and policies and procedures.
-In this role, Internal Audit will maintain its independence and objectivity and will not assume responsibility for the management, design or implementation of new processes, products, systems or applications. - Performing unscheduled/ ad hoc tasks such as fraud investigations, as and when necessary.
+- Performing a scheduled audit of branches/departments/ divisions, products, processes, systems, procedures and controls in conformity with the annual audit plan agreed with and approved by the Board Audit and Compliance Committee.
+This includes: - Independent risk assessments of risk and control elements applicable to the area under review;

+- Assist the Bank in maintaining effective controls by evaluating their effectiveness and efficiency and by promoting continuous improvement; and - Assess and make appropriate recommendations for improving governance process; - Performing independent assessments of the quality of the Bank's various credit portfolios.
+A Credit Review team within Internal Audit function was established during 2012 to perform this; - Providing consulting services to the Bank's Executive Management and businesses such as special reviews of new projects, systems/applications, outsourced facilities, and policies and procedures.
+In this role, Internal Audit will maintain its independence and objectivity and will not assume responsibility for the management, design or implementation of new processes, products, systems or applications; and - Performing unscheduled/ad hoc tasks such as fraud investigations and other assignments at the request of the Board Audit and Compliance Committee, the regulator or the Bank's senior management, as and when necessary.

 The Internal Audit function regularly makes recommendations to the Bank's management on areas where controls could be improved or where better adherence is required.
 Despite the existence of such recommendations, there have been no instances of major control failures that have or could have had an impact on the Bank's overall financial performance.
 In addition, results of the aforementioned assessment showed that the Bank's internal controls, risk management and governance processes were adequate and operating effectively.
-There were no material risks, weakness and instances of non-compliance which are beyond the Bank's risk tolerance level.
+There were no material risks, weakness or instances of non-compliance which were beyond the Bank's risk tolerance level.

-In line with the 2012 Internal Audit Plan, the Department issued and submitted a total of 38 Internal Audit Reports and Investigation Reports to the Board Audit and Compliance Committee.
-These reports in total covered 177 units within the Bank's inventory of "auditable units", with certain units, particularly branches, being covered in more than one audit assignment.
-All key recommendations with respect to these reports are presented and discussed during the Board Audit and Compliance Committee meetings, with 6 meetings of this committee being held during 2012.
+In line with the 2013 Internal Audit Plan, the Department issued and submitted a total of 30 Internal Audit Reports and Investigation Reports to the Board Audit and Compliance Committee.
+These reports in total covered 126 units within the Bank's inventory of "auditable units", with certain units, particularly branches, being covered in more than one audit assignment.
+All key recommendations with respect to these reports are presented and discussed during the Board Audit and Compliance Committee meetings, with 5 meetings of this committee being held during 2013.
 The Bank's management proactively and timely responds to all recommendations made within Internal Audit reports, such that there was no requirement for the Bank's Board Audit and Compliance Committee to become involved in ensuring the resolution of any such matters.
 However, there is a Governance framework in place to enable the escalation of issues to the Board Audit and Compliance Committee in need.